 No, you can’t just chuck your parka jacket on for a wedding, you’ll spend more time than you think wearing outerwear at a winter wedding, so it needs to look sharper than sharp.
 “Any coat you are wearing should be longer than the suit underneath, otherwise you end up with a ‘harassed commuter’ look,” says Hoffenberg.
 “Keep in mind that the trousers will show under the coat, so make sure the coat does not clash with suit, but also stay away from a total match.
 Plain navy long coat over plain navy suit may sound like a good idea but will betray the fact that either a) you only own one suit and one coat or b) you have absolutely no imagination.”

 Like pretty much any situation we can think of, at a winter wedding, with accessories, less is more.
 “If you think you are wearing too many accessories, you are,” says Hoffenberg.
 “If you are part of the wedding party, you may be given a corsage to wear, so make sure this does not clash with anything else you may be wearing.
-A subtle handkerchief can lend a fresh, more formal touch, and maybe a wedding is the perfect excuse to wear the cuff links you have inherited from your great great uncle.”
-Keep it simple folks, that’s all we ask.
+A subtle handkerchief can lend a fresh, more formal touch, and maybe a wedding is the perfect excuse to wear the cuff links you have inherited from your great-great uncle.”
+Keep it simple, folks.
 Beyond the tie and cuff links, restrict yourself to one of the following: pocket square, tie bar, lapel pin, silk scarf.
 You can do it.